 -

-Before venturing into the woods to hunt down a Turkish outlaw, a Serbian father instructs his two sons to kill him with a wooden stake if he returns home after ten days sharp; even if he is just one minute late.
+Before venturing into the woods to hunt down a Turkish outlaw, a Serbian father instructs his two sons to kill him with a wooden stake if he returns home after ten days sharp.
 Add a French diplomat attracted to a beautiful daughter and you have the makings of a great vampire story.

 -

-This is a classic Victorian Ghost Story.
-A newlywed gentleman who becomes lost on the moors during a hunting trip.
+A classic Victorian Ghost Story.
+A newlywed gentleman becomes lost on the moors during a hunting trip.
 A snow storm blows in and he takes shelter with a reclusive scientist with a penchant for the supernatural.
 The intrigue begins when the scientist tells the young man that there is one last stage coach that can bring him home.

 -